Standing Committee on European Integration (Armenia): History

 The Standing Committee on European Integration, established in 2007, is one of eleven standing committees of the National Assembly of Armenia.
 Members serving on the committee are elected members of parliament, representing most political parties with representation in parliament.
 However, leaders and representatives from extra-parliamentary political parties often participate in meetings as observers or regular attendees.
 The committee meets monthly and provides suggestions, updates, and reports to the Prime Minister of Armenia, Nikol Pashinyan.

 Several political parties have been accredited observer status to the committee.
 The pro-European Republic Party and the European Party of Armenia participate on the committee as observers.
 On 7 February 2022, Tigran Khzmalyan, the Chairman of the European Party of Armenia stated that, "We will try to politicize your work, as this committee is key for us.
 We are convinced that the European integration committee is the axis where security, economic development, and many other issues should be resolved."

+On 21 June 2024, Arman Yeghoyan chaired a hearing in the National Assembly, organized by the United Platform of Democratic Forces, regarding holding a referendum on the submission of Armenia's EU candidacy application.
+Yeghoyan stated, "there is no question for the authorities whether it is beneficial to be an EU member.
+EU membership is beneficial to small states because they contribute relatively little to the structure and receive relatively much.
+Experience has shown that small countries experience rapid and substantial growth after joining the EU."

+On 9 September 2024, prime minister Nikol Pashinyan confirmed that the issue of starting the EU membership process has become part of the Armenian political agenda.
+Pashinyan stated, "discussions are underway in the country regarding the possibility of Armenia becoming a member of the European Union," during a meeting with Vice-President of the European Commission Margaritis Schinas.

+On 24 January 2025, the Standing Committee on European Integration unanimously adopted a draft law on the launch of the accession process of Armenia to the European Union.
+The bill was approved by Armenia's parliament on 12 February 2025.